bvbmedia/multishop/Documentation/Administrator/Index.rst

 Configuring the TYPO3 template
 """"""""""""""""""""""""""""""
-- At the left panel press “Template”
+- At the left panel press "Template"
 - Click the root page
-- In the third frame of the TYPO3 admin panel on top press the dropdown menu and select “Constant Editor”
+- In the third frame of the TYPO3 admin panel on top press the dropdown menu and select "Constant Editor"
-- After the “Category” label open the dropdown menu and select: “PLUGIN.MULTISHOP – MAIN”
+- After the "Category" label open the dropdown menu and select: "PLUGIN.MULTISHOP – MAIN"

 Now you see a form with all the Multishop constants that makes Multishop run properly.
 We explain the required constants: